-(b) At any hearing, the members convened therefor will designate a member as chairman to conduct the hearings if the duly appointed chairman is absent, or for some other reason elects not to chair the hearing.
-The chairman or acting chairman shall have the power to administer oaths to and, unless a party objects, witnesses; rule on questions of evidence and offers of proof, take depositions or order such to be taken, rule on the validity of service of subpoenas and other notices, and do whatever is necessary and proper to conduct the hearing in a judicious and fair manner.
+designate a member as chairman to conduct the hearings if the duly appointed chairman is absent, or for some other reason elects not to chair the hearing.
+The chairman or acting chairman shall have the power to administer oaths to witnesses; and, unless a party objects, rule on questions of evidence and offers of proof, take depositions or order such to be taken, rule on the validity of service of subpoenas and other notices, and do whatever is necessary and proper to conduct the hearing in a judicious and fair manner.

-- (C) The Board or a District Commission may allow as parties to a prowritten or oral ceeding, individuals or groups not accorded party status by law upon/petition if: - 1.
-The petition is made on or before the first hearing day to the Board or District Commission. - 2.
+- (C) The Board or a District Commission may allow as parties to a proceeding, individuals or groups not accorded party status by law upon written or oral petition if: - The petition is made on or before the first hearing day to the Board or District Commission. - 2.
 The petitioner states the details of the petitioner's interest in the proceedings including whether the petitioner's position is in support of or in opposition to the order sought, if known and, in the case of a petition by an organization, a description and purposes of the organization;

 The Board or a District Commission will issue an order, verbal or written, granting or denying the petition.
-Prior to admitting a person as a party, the Board or Commission shall find that the person has adequately demonstrated that a proposed development or subdivision may adversely affect his interest under any of the provisions of Section 6086(a)(1) through (a) (10) or that his participation will materially assist the Board or Commission by providing testimony and other evidence relevant to the provisions of Section 6036(a)(1) through (a)(10).
-Appeals to the Board from a decision of a District Commission under this rule shall be based solely on the record of the proceedings before the Co-mission.
+Prior to admitting a person as a party, the Board or Commission shall find that the person has adequately demonstrated that a proposed development or subdivision may adversely affect his interest under any of the provisions of Section 6086(a)(I) through (a)(IO) or that his participation will materially assist the Board or Commission by providing testimony and other evidence relevant to the provisions of Section 6086(a)(I) through (a)(IO).
+Appeals to the Board from a decision of a District Commission under this rule shall be based solely on the record of the proceedings before the Commission.

 (D) Upon request of a party, a hearing will be transcribed by a qualified stenographer or will be recorded on an electronic sound recording device at the election of the party.
 If transcription by a stenographer is requested, the request shall be in writing and filed at least ten days before a hearing.
 Cost of stenographic, recording and transcription shall be borne by the requesting party.
 The requesting party shall provide one copy of the transcript to the Board or District Commission, without cost; other parties wishing a copy shall reimburse the requesting party on a pro-rata basis.
 Disputes over sharing of costs shall be resolved by the Board or a District Commission.

-(E) Cross-examination of any witness shall be done only/an attorney who has entered his appearance as required by rules 3 and 5 herein, or by a party to the proceeding who is not represented by counsel unless the Board or District Commission directs otherwise.
+(E) Cross-examination of any witness shall be done only by an attorney who has entered his appearance as required by Rules 3 and 5 herein, or by a party to the proceeding who is not represented by counsel unless the Board or District Commission directs otherwise.